Tiglath-Pileser III: Legacy

 The Assyriologist Hayim Tadmor referred to Tiglath-Pileser's reign as a "watershed" in the history of the Middle East.
 Tiglath-Pileser left a legacy of enormous historical significance.
 His reign is generally seen as marking the beginning of an entirely new age of Assyrian imperialism.
-As the earliest Assyrian king to be mentioned in the Hebrew Bible and in the Babylonian Chronicles, Tiglath-Pileser is the first Assyrian king for which there exists outside perspectives and accounts on his reign.
+As the earliest Assyrian king to be mentioned in the Hebrew Bible and in the Babylonian Chronicles, Tiglath-Pileser is the first Assyrian king for whom there exist outside perspectives and accounts of his reign.
 All Mesopotamian history prior to Tiglath-Pileser is ignored in the Hebrew Bible.
 The Bible records both Tiglath-Pileser's impact on the Kingdom of Israel (2 Kings 15,29–31) and the events of his reign from the perspective of the southern Kingdom of Judah (2 Kings 15,32–16,20, 2 Chronicles 27,1–28,27, Isaiah, 7,1–25).

 Tiglath-Pileser greatly expanded Assyrian territory.
 By the time of his death, Tiglath-Pileser had more than doubled the amount of land ruled by the Neo-Assyrian Empire.
 His method of introducing direct Assyrian rule to foreign lands, dividing them into Assyrian provinces rather than creating vassal kingdoms, significantly altered the economy of the Assyrian state.
 Whereas the Assyrians had previously relied on tribute from vassals, from Tiglath-Pileser's time they became increasingly dependent on taxes collected by provincial governors.
 This approach increased administrative costs but also reduced the risk of uprisings against Assyrian rule and reduced the need for military intervention.